-Honestly, I do not hate working from home.
-I feel that home is meant for fun things and an office for work.
+Honestly, I do not hate the idea of working from home.
+I feel that home is meant for fun things and the office for work.
 I do not fault anyone who loves the idea of working from home.
-Besides, we are all different and unique.
+Besides, we are all different and unique in many ways.

 No Dedicated Work Area

-Working from home is a perk for some people, but not when you live in a small apartment where you have no desk or chair.
-While working in a bed sounds great, it would be perfect to have a desk, proper lighting and a comfortable chair for a productive day ahead.
-In the meantime, I am using a Megabox as my desk and my bed as my chair.
+Working from home is a perk for some people, but not when you live and pay rent for a small apartment where you have no space for desk or chair.
+While working in a bed sounds great, a desk, proper lighting, and a comfortable chair would be perfect for a productive day.
+Meanwhile, I am using a Megabox container as my desk and my bed as my chair.

-The stress of working from home is higher; more intense work pace, more vulnerable to working long hours and high-performance expectations.
-I cannot count the number of times I have been handling separate discussions at the same time, which can make me stressful, particularly when I still have tasks to finish by the end of the day.
+Working from home is more stressful, more intense work pace, more vulnerable to working long hours, and higher performance expectations.
+I cannot count the number of times I have been handling separate discussions at the same time, which can make me stressed, especially when I still have tasks to complete by the end of the day.

 Temptations are Everywhere

 Home is filled with many distractions.
-When you work from home, you are ostensibly free of distractions like chattering and singing coworkers.
-But being home, I feel obligated to do more household chores.. cleaning the apartment, washing dishes, disposing garbage and so forth.
+When you are working from home, you are ostensibly free of distractions like chattering and singing coworkers.
+But being home, I feel obligated to do more household chores— clean the entire apartment, wash the dishes, dispose the garbage, and so on.

 Hard to Separate Personal and Work

-When your personal life and your work are both under the same roof, it is harder to switch off.
-You sleep at home, you work at home.
-Creating a line between work and home is tough.
-I need to find a way to differentiate between being “at work” and “at home”.
+It is harder to switch off when your personal life and work are under the same roof.
+You sleep at home, and you are working at home.
+Establishing a line between work and home is tough.
+We have to find a way to distinguish between being “at work” and being “at home.”

-I can’t wait to go back to work.
-I wonder how people who work from home manage all of those.
+I cannot wait to go back to work.
+I wonder how people who work from home manage all of these.
 For now, I will stay at home as long as the health authorities advise.

 What challenges have you overcome?